 Don't Delay an Eye Emergency

-Once we had one patient who noticed a dark area in the periphery of one eye.
+Once we had one patient who noticed a dark area in the peripheral vision of one eye.
 She waited a few days and hoped the condition would disappear.
 Unfortunately, on each subsequent day, the non-seeing area increased in size.
 After about one week she came to see us but by then it was too late.
-We treated the retinal detachment, but she had permanent vision loss.
+She found she had a retinal detachment and immediately referred her to a retinal surgeon.
+There was unfortunately permanent vision loss because of the delay in getting treatment.

 We have an emergency after-hours telephone number